getnikola/plugins/v7/publication_list/README.md

   provided by [Pybtex][].
 You can see the [list of styles][] in the Pybtex repository.
 The default style is `unsrt`.

+In the BibTeX file entries, the following fields have special meanings.

+* `abstract` is the abstract of the paper.
+If it is present, the abstract will be available in the details page.
-Besides the options available above, if a publication entry has specified a "pdf" field with a URL to a pdf file, a "pdf" link will be shown below the publication.
+* `fulltext` is the URL to the full text of the paper (usually a PDF file).
+If it is present, a "full text" link will be shown below the publication and the PDF file will be embedded in the details page.
+* Fields starting with `customlink` will add custom links below the publication.
+  For example, `customlinkslides` will add a link `[slides]` to the URL of the value of the field.

 If you need math support, please add the following to your `EXTRA_HEAD_DATA` option in your `conf.py` file, then every math equation surrounded by `\(` and